-- i.i.
+j.i.
 The following structures and improvements are not permitted:

-- Covered moorage, boathouses, or other walled covered moorage, except boat canopies that comply

-with the standards in this subsection.
+1) Covered moorage, boathouses, or other walled covered moorage, except boat canopies that comply with the standards in this subsection.

 - 2) Skirting on any structure.

 - 3) Aircraft moorage.

-- Residential boat launches and boat rails.
+- 4) Residential boat launches and boat rails.

-- 5. New Pier or Dock Dimensional Standards
+5. New Pier or Dock Dimensional Standards

-- a.
+a.
 Moorage structures shall not be larger or longer than is necessary to provide safe and reasonable moorage for the boats to be moored.
 The length of the moorage structure shall be no greater than nearby structures based on the number of moorage slips.
 The length of the pier shall be measured from the most landward point of the OHWM.

-The City will specifically review the size2-length and configuration of each proposed moorage structure to help ensure that:
+The City will specifically review the size-length and configuration of each proposed moorage structure to help ensure that:

-- 1) The moorage structure does not extend waterward beyond the point necessary to provide reasonable draft for the boats to be moored, but not beyond the outer harbor line; - 2) The moorage structure is not larger than is necessary to moor the specified number of boats; - 3) The moorage structure will not interfere with the public use and enjoyment of the water or create a hazard to navigation; and - 4) The moorage structure will not have a significant long-term adverse effect on ecological functions. - 5) The moorage structure design will prevent boats from sitting on the lakebed. - b.
+1) The moorage structure does not extend waterward beyond the point necessary to provide reasonable draft for the boats to be moored, but not beyond the outer harbor line;

+2) The moorage structure is not larger than is necessary to moor the specified number of boats;

+3) The moorage structure will not interfere with the public use and enjoyment of the water or create a hazard to navigation; and b.
 Piers and docks shall be the minimum size necessary to meet the needs of the proposed water-dependent use and shall observe the following standards: